ljsinclair/featurebase-docs/docs/pql-guide/pql-read-sort.md

 ---
-id: sort
-title: Sort()
+title: PQL SORT()
-sidebar_label: Sort()
+layout: default
+parent: PQL Read
+grand_parent: PQL guide
+nav_order: 10
 ---

+# PQL SORT()

 The `Sort()` call is used to get the IDs ordered by a specified field.
 This is used in combination with `Extract()` call to extract the values of specified fields ordered by the sort field.

 ## Call Definition